nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ## `ld` - Load RPC + offset

 `ld` is an instruction to load data from a main memory location to a destination register, `DR1`.
 The memory location is obtained by adding to the `RPC` register an offset value.
-Calling `ld` doesn't modify the `RPC`, we use `RPC` just as a referencing point.
+Calling `ld` doesn't modify the `RPC`; we use `RPC` just as a referencing point.

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/ldexp.drawio.png)